Coaching for Career Development and Productivity

 I myself keep paper and pen always handy and recommend you do the same!

-These “Big Ideas” or future goals should go into a goal setting file you review one a month if not more often.
+These “Big Ideas” or future goals should go into a goal-setting file you review once a month, if not more often.
 Some will get tossed.
-Some will go back into the future file and others will be integrated into current plans and goal setting.
+Some will go back into the future file, and others will be integrated into current plans and goal-setting.

-And the good news is, if you implement all three Productivity Practices— like other highly productive, successful people—you be a 10,000 hour productivity master focusing all of your time on what’s most important to you.
+And the good news is, if you implement all three Productivity Practices— like other highly productive, successful people—you will be a 10,000-hour productivity master focusing all of your time on what’s most important to you.

 Dr. Jan Hoistad